Skip to content

 Vein Name / Type Common Ores in This Vein (Gravitas²) Y-Level Range Host Rock Types (TFC Specific Names) Mineral Hint / Surface Indicator Notes & Tips

-Hematite (TFC) Hematite (Iron ore) Near Surface Rhyolite, Basalt, Andesite, Dacite (Igneous Extrusive) Hematite Nuggets Large TFC iron veins.
+Hematite (TFC) Hematite (Iron ore) Near Surface Rhyolite, Basalt, Andesite, Dacite (Igneous Extrusive) Hematite Nuggets; Granite pebble in Rhyolite rock Large TFC iron veins.
+Additional rich veins may spawn in mountainous Igneous Extrusive rock above y=90.

-Magnetite (TFC) Magnetite (Iron ore) Near Surface Shale, Claystone, Limestone, Conglomerate, Dolomite, Chert, Chalk (Sedimentary) Magnetite Nuggets Large TFC iron veins.
+Magnetite (TFC) Magnetite (Iron ore) Near Surface Shale, Claystone, Limestone, Conglomerate, Dolomite, Chert, Chalk (Sedimentary) Magnetite Nuggets; Basalt pebble in Shale rock Large TFC iron veins.
+Additional rich veins may spawn in mountainous Sedimentary rock above y=90.

-Limonite (TFC) Limonite (Iron ore) Near Surface Shale, Claystone, Limestone, Conglomerate, Dolomite, Chert, Chalk (Sedimentary) Limonite Nuggets Large TFC iron veins.
+Limonite (TFC) Limonite (Iron ore) Near Surface Shale, Claystone, Limestone, Conglomerate, Dolomite, Chert, Chalk (Sedimentary) Limonite Nuggets; Andesite pebble in Claystone rock Large TFC iron veins.
+Additional rich veins may spawn in mountainous Sedimentary rock above y=90.

-Iron Vein (GT) Goethite, Yellow Limonite, Hematite, Malachite, Chromite y=-10 to y=60 Basalt, Rhyolite, Andesite, Dacite Hematite/Limonite Nuggets Diverse GT iron source, includes Chromite.
+Iron Vein (GT) Goethite, Yellow Limonite, Hematite, Malachite, Chromite y=-10 to y=60 Basalt, Rhyolite, Andesite, Dacite Hematite Nuggets; Gabbro pebble in Basalt rock Diverse GT iron source, includes Chromite.

-Magnetite Vein (GT) Magnetite, Vanadium Magnetite, Gold y=10 to y=60 Basalt, Rhyolite, Andesite, Dacite Magnetite/Gold Nuggets GT vein, also source of Gold and Vanadium.
+Magnetite Vein (GT) Magnetite, Vanadium Magnetite, Gold y=10 to y=60 Basalt, Rhyolite, Andesite, Dacite Magnetite Nuggets; Diorite pebble in Andesite rock GT vein, also source of Gold and Vanadium.

 Gold (Au), Silver (Ag), Lead (Pb) Ores